https://smpl.as/wp-content/uploads/2022/10/flow-image-2-1.svg

 Successful innovation comes from finding a new way to solve a problem or meet a need, creating value for your customers, and improving the bottom line.

-It is your experience – your immersion in your area of expertise – that has brought this opportunity to life.
-It is you taking your understanding of data, inefficient processes, and/or shifting marketplaces to update a product or create a whole new service.
+It is your experience – your immersion in your area of expertise – that has brought this opportunity to light.

 As such, you are the ideal person to drive innovation.
 So, back yourself.
 (And remember, if you don’t, how can you expect anyone else to take a gamble on you?)